HastagGuigui/midi-to-keypress/README.md

 This program requires Rust.
 Download it from [rustup.rs](https://rustup.rs).

-To and run, go into this directory and type:
+To and run, go into this directory and type: (<> = optional)

 ````
-cargo run
+cargo run <bindings file name without path or extension>
 ````

 Usage